eKoopmans/webproxy/README.md

 An array of headers should be specified with the format `['H1Name: H1Val', 'H2Name: H2Val']`.
 An object of headers should take the form `{'H1Name': 'H1Val', 'H2Name': H2Val}`.
 In both cases, the list of headers are joined together into a single string separated by the NULL character (ASCII 0).
 Note that this will cause problems if any of your headers contain the NULL character (very unlikely).

+## YQL Open Data Tables (ODT) and webproxy.xml

+The proxy server YQL (Yahoo!
+Query Language) requires a set of instructions to parse any requests being sent to it.
+These instructions are XML files called Open Data Tables (ODT).

+WebProxy sends its requests to YQL along with the URL of `webproxy.xml`, a customized ODT specifically for use with WebProxy.
+The file is currently hosted [here](http://www.erik-koopmans.com/webproxy/webproxy.xml), however you are welcome to host the file on your own server.
+Simply update the variable `odtUrl` in `webproxy.js` with the URL of your hosted version.

+## Dependencies

+WebProxy does not require any external JavaScript packages.
+It uses jQuery if available to handle AJAX requests, but has an internal fallback that maintains full functionality in its absence.

 ## Credits

 - [Erik Koopmans](https://github.com/eKoopmans)